Question: I live in Missouri and am 17 years old. Can I buy a used car and title it in my name? What about insurance?

-The Missouri Department of Revenue told us that at 17 you could place the title of a vehicle in your name since there is not a minimum age limit to title a vehicle or register it.
+Answer: The Missouri Department of Revenue told us that you could place the title of a vehicle in your name at 17, since there is not a minimum age limit to title a vehicle or register it.

-As a minor in MO it appears you can both buy a new or used car, as long as the person will do a contract with you since you are under 18 not all people will without also getting your parent or guardian to sign on with you, and title the vehicle in your name.
-Getting insurance may be an issue however since most insurers will require you to have a parent or guardian sign on the policy with you if you are under 18 years old.
+As a minor in MO it appears you can both buy a new or used car, as long as the person is willing to engage in a contract with you.
+Getting insurance may be an issue since most insurers will require you to have a parent or guardian sign on the policy with you if you are under 18 years old.

 In general, one must be an adult to obtain an insurance policy on their own, so 18 years of age or older.
 If you are under 18, and thus still considered a minor, then normally insurance companies' guidelines will require you to have a parent or guardian sign on legal documents, such as an insurance policy, with you.

 When you are comparing different insurance companies for an insurance policy, don't forget to see if you qualify for discounts for teenagers.